 Angular cheilitis causes swollen red patches to form in the corners and outer part of your lips.
 It

-The cause in people with ulcerative colitis is often a vitamin B-12 or iron deficiency.
+The cause in people with ulcerative colitis is often a vitamin B12 or iron deficiency.
 Long-term treatment with corticosteroid drugs can also result in this symptom.

-Talk to your doctor if you think a medication you take for ulcerative colitis could be causing these symptoms.
+Talk with your doctor if you think a medication you take for ulcerative colitis could be causing these symptoms.
 Your doctor may recommend alternative treatments less likely to cause mouth sores or suggest other ways to manage this side effect.

 Let your doctor know if you have any new symptoms in your mouth or other parts of your digestive tract.
-Also call if your mouth problems affect your ability to eat or talk.
+Also, call if your mouth problems affect your ability to eat or talk.

 Watch for sores, swelling, pain, and taste changes and report them to your doctor.
-Changing your treatment or adding a nutritional supplement may help to relieve these issues.
+Changing your treatment or adding a nutritional supplement may help relieve these issues.